 Wendy Jack

-“But there’s time to change the rules/Teach the right hand to play a left hand tune,” ’90 Degrees’
+“But there’s time to change the rules/Teach the right hand to play a left hand tune,” 90 Degrees

 Featuring eight tracks, the album sees Jack tackle many genres and moods and is imbued with that same fearless spirit that drives the performer in her every day life (Wendy was previously an award winning “Adventure Tour Guide Of Ireland”).
-Inspired by the past (‘Fairies’ features words from the famous 1850 poem ‘The Fairies’ by William Allingham), the present (the environmental themed ‘90 Degrees’ uses comments from her Facebook page as lyrical fuel) and the far flung future (on ‘Crash Land’ this sonic explorer delves into the world of Pink Floyd-flavoured, proggy sci fi rock), Wendy says of Sunsets:
+Inspired by the past (‘Fairies’ features words from the famous 1850 poem ‘The Fairies’ by William Allingham), the present (the environmental themed ‘90 Degrees’ using comments from her Facebook page as lyrical fuel) and the far flung future (on ‘Crash Land’ this sonic explorer delves into the world of Pink Floyd-flavoured, proggy sci fi rock), Wendy says of Sunsets:

 “I wanted to use this album as a way of saying, ‘Hello, I’m back, and here is a collection of what I’ve done before.’
 There is definitely a strong Irish folk influence on this album… and songs with a social conscience”

 “It’s a real honour to be given such an accolade, especially considering the number of talented people who enter this competition from all over the world,” she says.
 “Being recognised in this way definitely spurs me on to keep working at and improving my technical skills as a professional songwriter and it definitely helps me get my songs out to more listeners.
-As an artist though, I do believe that all creativity has merit and the best reward is always when someone really connects with my music on a personal level.”
+As an artist though, I strongly believe that all creativity has merit and the best reward is always when someone really connects with my music on a personal level.”

 For tour and release updates, stories behind the songs and more visit wendyjackmusic.com